-- 21.20.
-Support legislative efforts to regain local authority in determining the financial viability of sureties involved in public works contracts. - 22.21.
-Conduct as needed meetings between AGC/CEAC/League/ACEC and other groups on issues of mutual interest. - 23.22.
-Continue to represent county interests on legislation relating to force account limits and mandatory participation within the California Uniform Construction Cost Accounting Act. - 24.23.
+- 20. Support legislative efforts to regain local authority in determining the financial viability of sureties involved in public works contracts. - 21.
+Conduct as needed meetings between AGC/CEAC/League/ACEC and other groups on issues of mutual interest. - 22.
+Continue to represent county interests on legislation relating to force account limits and mandatory participation within the California Uniform Construction Cost Accounting Act. - 23.
 Work with coalition partners to support legislation that will promote safety for students travelling via active modes by allowing local governments to expand school zones based upon engineering studies and providing disincentives, including points on driver's licenses, for violation of traffic laws within school safety zones. - 24.
 Support efforts to increase the minimum Surface Transportation Program (STP) funding guarantees for smaller, rural counties.
 The current minimum STP guarantees are a legacy of the Federal Aid Urban/Federal Aid Secondary route designations formerly used to apportion federal transportation funding.
 While the designations are no longer used, counties with systems that were previously designated Federal Aid Secondary have not seen their STP minimum allocation increased since 1993.
 CEAC will support policies to ensure that STP minimum funding amounts for counties are indexed to increases in the overall STP funding available to the state. - 25.
-Support policies that reduce traffic-related fatalities to zero by promoting vehicle, pedestrian, and bicycle safety.
+Support policies that reduce traffic-related fatalities and injuries by promoting vehicle, pedestrian, and bicycle safety. - 26.
+Monitor the California State Transportation Agency's implementation of the Climate Action Plan for Transportation Infrastructure. - 25.27.
+Support efforts to promote use of recycled material when sufficient local flexibility is provided.
+Oppose policies creating overly-prescriptive requirements related to the use of recycled materials.